em-foundation/emscript-releng/README.md

 ## Monitor build progress

-- Refresh the screen or click on `Build emscript-sdk using dev branches` in left menu

-This should show the running build.
+After a few seconds, the running build should appear in the browser window.

-- Click on the build to see the jobs running
+- Click on the build status line to see the jobs running
-- Click on the job to see the log details for that job
+- Click on the build job to see the log details for that job

 ## Merge emscript-sdk staging into main